e-Roundtable on Catalyzing Rapid Social Transformation

 Workshop flow and purpose:

-- The future vision: Patchwork elements of regenerative civilizations
+2. The future vision: Patchwork elements of future regenerative civilizations

-- Pathways of the past: Historical experiences of consciously accelerating systems transformations
+3. Pathways of the past: Historical experiences of systems transformations